Cleanroom Classification Standards

 Particle Count

 Particle count in each class is measured based on particles of a certain size per cubic meter.
-As the class number decreases and requirements become more strict, the allowed number particles is reduced, as well as the size of those particles.
-You can see, for example, the difference between particle count and size allowed in Class 7 cleanrooms (352,000 at 0.5 per cubic meter) versus a Class 5 cleanroom (only 3,520 at 0.5 per cubic meter).
+As the class number decreases and requirements become stricter, the allowed number of particles is reduced, as well as the size of those particles.
+You can see, for example, the difference between particle count and size allowed in Class 7 cleanrooms (352,000 particles ≥0.5µm per cubic meter) versus a Class 5 cleanroom (only 3,520 ≥0.5µm per cubic meter).

 Particle size is measured in microns (µm) per cubic meter.
 In stricter classes, even the tiniest particles can interfere with and contaminate products and operations within a controlled cleanroom environment.
-As the classification becomes more stringent, smaller particles must be filtered out using specialized filters.
-Cleanrooms use a specially designed airflow pattern that makes use of filters in the most efficient and effective way possible to trap and remove particles, and replace the air in the room with air that is fresh and contaminant-free.
-The rate at which this process completely changes and replaces the room’s air is called the air change rate.
+As the classification becomes more stringent, specialized filters must capture smaller particles before they can compromise operations.
+A carefully designed airflow pattern helps filters trap and remove contaminants efficiently, continuously replacing room air with fresh, contaminant-free air.
+The rate at which this process completely changes and replaces the room’s air is called the air change rate (ACH).

 Air Change Rates

-When upgrading to a stricter cleanroom classification, an important step is to increase the filtration and air change rate to remove more particles of a smaller size from the air.
+Upgrading to a stricter classification requires increasing both filtration capacity and air change rate.
 For example, ISO Class 7 requires between 60-90 ACH and allows for 352,000 particles at 0.5 microns per cubic meter.
 To move to an ISO Class 6, the facility would need to increase to 150-240 ACH to filter all but 35,200 particles at 0.5 microns per cubic meter.
 The more stringent the classification, the more extreme the standards of cleanliness.
 Extremely clean cleanrooms require extensive filtration and powerful HVAC systems to maintain classification standards.

 Ceiling Coverage

 Ceiling coverage refers to the percentage of ceiling coverage for HEPA filter/fan units, or FFUs.
-Ceiling fan coverage is closely related to air change rate, as more FFUs will allow for more air changes to occur.
-FFUs require a lot of energy to run, so the smallest coverage percentage to maintain sufficient cleanliness is recommended for efficiency.
+Ceiling coverage is closely related to air change rate, as more FFUs will allow for more air changes to occur.
+Because FFUs are energy-intensive, the lowest ceiling coverage percentage that still maintains the required cleanliness level is generally recommended.

 It’s important to note that cleanrooms in ISO Class 5 and lower also measure cleanliness at different stages, specifically “in operation,” and “at rest.”
 These stages are defined because cleanrooms with extremely stringent requirements have different certification levels depending on the cleanroom’s stage.
 A room “at rest” means that all of the equipment, furniture, etc. is in the cleanroom, but no people or processes are working or running.
 “In operation,” on the other hand, means that all people and machinery are running at full production.
 It will understandably take less HEPA filtration and ACH to achieve certification “at rest,” as opposed to “in operation,” because there is less activity in the room and fewer contaminants being shed or transferred.